Rugby Football League: Logo

 The first logo used by the RFL was an oval shape, representing the ball with XIII and 13 over it and The Rugby Football League around it.
 The logo was also seen on the sleeve of teams shirts.

 In the late 1990s the logo was changed to a more simplistic design to the old one.
 It had a rugby ball shape with three small lines, representing 13 players, and two long lines, representing goalposts, arranged on a rugby ball so as to suggest a hand carrying or passing it.
 The Rugby Football League was abbreviated to RFL.

 In 2017 the RFL had its most radical rebrand since the formation of Super League.
 The new logo was a rectangular background meant to represent The George Hotel in Huddersfield, where rugby league was founded and 1895 the year it was founded.
 Thirteen stripes inside it represent thirteen players.
 The oval on top represents the ball and the appreciation RFL has been replaced with Rugby Football League.

 Headquarters

-The RFLs current headquarters are at Sportcity in East Manchester.
+The RFLs current headquarters are at Sportcity Eithad Campus in East Manchester.
 The RFL first moved into permanent headquarters in 1922 at 180 Chapeltown Road, Leeds, where it stayed for 73 years before leaving in 1995 to Red Hall in Leeds, a Grade II listed brick building dating from 1642.
+The RFL left Red Hall and Leeds in May 2021 with the building becoming a private hospital.

 In 2015, some departments including Super League, moved to offices at Quay West in Trafford Wharf, Greater Manchester.